glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 To do that, put them both in the same filter call.
 Django will be able to work it out, then.

 ---
+class: title
-### Inspect the query *before* running it
+# Inspect the query *before* running it

 ???

-something I picked up just a few days ago at the ORM tutorial by James Bennett
+we can also check what django will probably end up doing
 ---
 ### Inspect the query *before* running it
 <pre><code><c>&num; ORM</c>